 Finding a homeschool curriculum where you can teach your children and have the freedom to give them information in their learning styles is the goal.

 Saxon Math is what we were both taught in public and private school.
 Because it was repetitive black and white, math problems and speed drills, Carrie did not do well with it.
 Math was not her strong subject.

 After many Math breakdowns and hard homeschool mornings, she was able to find a math curriculum that she could present to both her kids in their learning styles which helped both mom and child feel successful.

-Finding the right material or curriculum to teach or facilitate is so important.
+Finding the right material or homeschool curriculum to teach or facilitate is so important.

 Money: You are in control of the money you spend, the places you go, and the people you expose your children to each day.

 Curriculum: There is not a requirement as to what homeschool curriculum you must use.
 You are in control of what curriculum you use, how you use it, and changing what doesn’t work.
 This is the joy of Christian homeschooling.